Dispersive Corrections to the Born Approximation in Elastic Electron-Nucleus Scattering in the Intermediate Energy Regime: Conclusion

 \section{Conclusion}

-We have presented new results on the energy dependence for \textit{dynamic} dispersion corrections in elastic electron scattering in the first diffraction minimum of $^{12}$C at $q = 1.84~{\rm fm}^{-1}$ from Jefferson Lab obtained at two different energies: 362~MeV and 685~MeV~\cite{Ledex}.
+We have presented new results on the energy dependence for \textit{dynamic} dispersion corrections in elastic electron scattering in the first diffraction minimum of $^{12}$C at $q \approx 1.84~{\rm fm}^{-1}$ from Jefferson Lab obtained at two different energies: 362~MeV and 685~MeV~\cite{Ledex}.
 The results are in very good agreement with previous world data on this topic and cannot be explained with available theoretical calculations.

-Using global fits on the world data set, we have investigated the impact of these corrections on the nuclear charge density.
-While we find this contribution is around 0.08\% for the recent measurement of the nucleon radii from Pb~\cite{Horowitz:2012tj,Abrahamyan:2012gp,Abrahamyan:2012cg}, and while it will take a detailed investigation and theory to understand how this effects the parity violating asymmetry, it is expected to be much larger on the observed quenching of the Coulomb Sum Rule~\cite{Cloet:2015tha}.
-Therefore, we conclude it is important that a systematic study of the dispersion corrections inside and outside diffractive minima for a large range of (light through heavy) nuclei be performed using both unpolarized and polarized beams/targets to help provide a more complete understanding of elastic (and inelastic) electron/positron-nucleus scattering.
+{We presented a general theoretical framework that allows to propagate the dispersive correction effects, treated as a perturbation, to the coefficients of a Bessel function fit of the form factor.
+We first benchmarked our calculation using the experimental data on $^{12}$C from Offermann et al.~\cite{Offermann:1991ft}:} we investigated the impact of these corrections on the nuclear charge density radius and obtained comparable results with the ones reported by the authors.
+Using scaling arguments, we { then} find this contribution to be around 0.07\% for the recent measurement of the nucleon radii from Pb~\cite{Horowitz:2012tj,Abrahamyan:2012gp,Abrahamyan:2012cg}.
+While we find this contribution to be relatively small, {it will take a detailed investigation and theory to understand how this affects the parity-violating asymmetry.
+A subsequent study on the observed quenching of the Coulomb Sum Rule~\cite{Cloet:2015tha} indicates that the expected contribution seems to be larger.}

+{Note that from the analysis presented here, nothing precludes dispersive effects for being zero or even having a different sign on some measured observables.} Therefore, we conclude it is important that a systematic study of the dispersion corrections inside and outside diffraction minima for a large range of (light through heavy) nuclei be performed using both unpolarized and polarized beams/targets to help provide a more complete understanding of elastic (and inelastic) electron/positron-nucleus scattering.